 \paragraph{Main application: decision stumps, or axis-aligned halfspaces.} A natural class of halfspaces with bounded directions is the class of \emph{axis-aligned} halfspaces.
 Such functions are equivalent to \emph{decision stumps} (depth-one decision trees), which classify data by thresholding with respect to a single feature.
-These classifiers are extremely fundamental, forming the basic building blocks of decision trees, and are commonly used in practice as base learners in ensemble learning techniques such as bagging and boosting~\cite{DBLP:journals/ml/Holte93,DBLP:conf/ecml/OliverH94,DBLP:conf/aaai/BanihashemHS23}.
-For learning decision stumps over arbitrary point sets in $\RR^d$ there is a gap of $O(d \log n)$ vs. $\Omega(d + \log n)$ left open in the active learning literature \cite{DBLP:journals/jmlr/HannekeY15}.
-As a direct corollary of our main result, we obtain a deterministic algorithm using $O(d + \log n)$ queries, thus closing the book on this very basic concept class.
+They are the basic building blocks of decision trees, commonly used in practice as base learners in ensemble learning techniques such as bagging and boosting~\cite{DBLP:journals/ml/Holte93,DBLP:conf/ecml/OliverH94,DBLP:conf/aaai/BanihashemHS23}.
+For learning decision stumps over arbitrary point sets in $\RR^d$, there is a gap of $O(d \log n)$ vs. $\Omega(d + \log n)$ left open in the active learning literature \cite{DBLP:journals/jmlr/HannekeY15}.
+As a direct corollary of our main result, we obtain a deterministic algorithm using $O(d + \log n)$ queries, closing the book on this fundamental concept class.

 Beyond depth one, there is a large body of research on decision tree learning over the Boolean hypercube, $\{0,1\}^d$ (e.g. \cite{DBLP:journals/jacm/BlancLQT22, DBLP:conf/innovations/BlancLT20,DBLP:conf/alt/BshoutyH19,DBLP:journals/iandc/EhrenfeuchtH89}); however, we note that there is an $\Omega(n)$ query lower bound for learning \emph{Boolean} decision trees of depth at least two\footnote{Let $X = \{(i,-i) \colon i \in [-n,n]\} \subset \RR^2$ and for each $i \in [-n,n]$ consider the depth two decision tree defined by $f_i(x) = \mathbf{1}(x_1 \geq i \wedge x_2 \geq -i)$.
 Then, $f_i(i,-i) = 1$ and all other points in $X$ are labeled $0$.
 Thus, learning the labels exactly is equivalent to an unstructured search problem, implying we need $\Omega(n)$ queries.} when the domain $X \subset \RR^d$ is arbitrary.
 On the other hand, an alternative generalization is the problem of learning \emph{multi-class} decision trees, where each leaf must correspond to a distinct label, over arbitrary $X \subset \RR^d$.
 We do not know of any prior works studying this question and we believe this may be an interesting direction for future work.